labordynamicsinstitute/ldilab-manual/_sources/34-openicpsr-preparing.md

 In principle, once the report is uploaded, the author will get the report with the requested revisions via ScholarOne.
 However, under the post-August 2020 workflow on openICPSR, the project may need to be unlocked for the author to make changes.
 To do so, proceed as follows:

-1. Open the issue on Jira
+1. Open the issue on Jira.
+2. If the issue is still in `Submitted to MC`, then choose `Post message to openICPSR` transition, which will pop up with fields displayed.
+Wait here.
-2. Right-click on the [`Replication package URL`] field to open the openICPSR deposit.
+3. Right-click on the [`Replication package URL`] field to open the openICPSR deposit.
-3. On openICPSR,
+4. On openICPSR,
    - verify what the openICPSR `Deposit Status` is (top right corner) ![Deposit in Progress image](images/change-status-button.png).
    - if  `Deposit Status` = *`Deposit in Progress`*, you are done on openICPSR.
 Go back to the Jira issue
    - if `Deposit Status` = *`Submitted`*, then